Last updated:

 "Black Heart, Daldinia"

-Daldinia eschscholzii is a distinctive species of fungus belonging to the family Daldiniaceae, characterized by its dark, often black or dark brown, irregularly shaped fruiting bodies that can resemble small, woody lumps.
-This species typically grows on decaying wood, particularly from hardwood trees, and is commonly found in temperate forests across North America and parts of Europe.
-While D. eschscholzii is not known for edibility, it plays an important ecological role as a wood decomposer, contributing to nutrient cycling in forest ecosystems.
+Daldinia eschscholzii is a distinctive wood-decaying fungus in the family Daldiniaceae (order Xylariales), characterized by its dark, often black to dark-brown, irregularly shaped fruiting bodies that resemble small, hard, woody lumps.
+It grows on dead and decaying hardwood and is widely distributed in temperate and subtropical regions.
+D. eschscholzii is not consumed; its fruiting bodies are hard and woody with no culinary value, but it plays an important ecological role as a wood decomposer.

 The fruiting body is irregularly shaped, typically 2-10 cm in diameter, with a dark brown to black color and a rough, crusty texture.